localstack/docs/content/en/docs/Integrations/sdks/php/index.md

 ## Overview

-The [AWS SDK for PHP](https://aws.amazon.com/sdk-for-php/), like other AWS SDKs, let you set the endpoint when creating resource clients, which is the preferred way of integrating the PHP SDK with LocalStack.
+The [AWS SDK for PHP](https://aws.amazon.com/sdk-for-php/), like other AWS SDKs, lets you set the endpoint when creating resource clients, which is the preferred way of integrating the PHP SDK with LocalStack.

 ## Example